bytecodealliance/wasmtime/docs/langref.rst

         through to the following instructions in the block, but only the first instruction in the EBB can be a branch target.

-        The last instrution in an EBB must be a :term:`terminator instruction`, so execion cannot flow through to the next EBB in the function.
+        The last instruction in an EBB must be a :term:`terminator instruction`, so execution cannot flow through to the next EBB in the function.
 (But there may be a branch to the next EBB.)

         Note that some textbooks define an EBB as a maximal *subtree* in the